msvticket/katacoda-scenarios/kubernetes-debugging/finish.md

-If you haven't done the scenarion [Liveness and Readiness Healthchecks](/courses/kubernetes/liveness-readiness-healthchecks) I recommend doing that now.
+If you haven't done the scenario [Liveness and Readiness Healthchecks](/courses/kubernetes/liveness-readiness-healthchecks) I recommend doing that now.